aleksmitov/MongoFilesystem/README.md

     ```"require": {
         "alexander-mitov/mongo-filesystem": "1.0.*"
     }```
-Then run the `composert install` command
+Then run the `composer install` command.